 - Store RAPAMUNE tablets at room temperature between 68°F to 77°F (20°C to 25°C).

-- Keep the bottle of RAPAMUNE tablets tightly closed.
+- Bottles: Keep the bottle of RAPAMUNE tablets tightly closed.

 RAPAMUNE oral solution:

-- Store bottles of RAPAMUNE oral solution in the refrigerator at 36°F to 46°F (2°C to 8°C).
-Protect from light.
+- Store bottles of RAPAMUNE oral solution in the refrigerator between 36°F to 46°F (2°C to 8°C).

 - If necessary, bottles of RAPAMUNE oral solution can be stored at room temperature up to 77°F (25°C) for up to 15 days.